The Virgin Birth of Jesus declares his deity

-The apostle John describes it thus: “And the Word became flesh and dwelt among us” (Jn 1:14).
-And the apostle Paul writes of Jesus: “who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being born in the likeness of men.
-And being found in human form he humbled himself and became obedient unto death, even the death on a cross” (Phil 2:6-8).
+The apostle John describes it thus: “And the Word was made flesh, and dwelt among us” (Jn 1:14).
+And the apostle Paul writes of Jesus: “Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross” (Phil 2:6-8).

-And his birth was announced to some shepherds by an angel from heaven: “the glory of the Lord shone around them, and they were sore terrified” (Lk 2:9).
-The angel told them: “….to you is born this day in the city of David a Saviour, who is Messiah, the Lord” (Lk 2:10-11).
+And his birth was announced to some shepherds by an angel from heaven: “the glory of the Lord shone round about them: and they were sore afraid” (Lk 2:9).
+The angel told them: “unto you is born this day in the city of David a Saviour, which is Christ the Lord” (Lk 2:10-11).
 Even though it was lowly shepherds and not kings and great men to whom the announcement was made, heaven itself was present at the birth of the God-man Jesus.

-Furthermore, when Zacharias the priest, father of John the Baptist, in prophesying his son’s future role as the forerunner and herald of the Messiah, said, “…you will go before the Lord to prepare his ways, to give knowledge of salvation to his people in the forgiveness of their sins through the tender mercy of our God, when the day shall dawn upon us from on high, to guide our feet into the way of peace” (Lk 1:76-79).
+Furthermore, when Zacharias the priest, father of John the Baptist, in prophesying his son’s future role as the forerunner and herald of the Messiah, said, “thou shalt go before the face of the Lord to prepare his ways; To give knowledge of salvation unto his people by the remission of their sins, Through the tender mercy of our God; whereby the dayspring from on high hath visited us, To give light to them that sit in darkness and the shadow of death, to guide our feet into the way of peace” (Lk 1:76-79).

 The baptizer with the Holy Spirit

 In chapter 3, Luke writes of John the Baptist doing what he was created and called by God to do, and that was to prepare the way for the coming of the Lord.
 In this passage, he points to the superiority of Christ, and that he will baptize with the Holy Spirit and with fire.
 Who else can baptize with God the Holy Spirit, the third person of the Trinity, but God – in this case the second person of the Trinity?
-God himself says, “Who has directed the Spirit of the LORD, or as his counsellor has instructed him?”
+God himself says, “Who hath directed the Spirit of the LORD, or being his counsellor hath taught him?”
 (Isa 40:13).
 If no living being can direct or teach the Spirit of God, how much less can they baptize with him”.
 Only God can do this.
-Furthermore, Isaiah writes, “….until the Spirit is poured upon us from on high…..”
+Furthermore, Isaiah writes, “….Until the Spirit be poured upon us from on high…..”
 (Isa 32:15).
 Who but God can pour out his own Spirit on people?